Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 <br/>

-> 2.4   Create thicken and extract
+> 2.4   Create thicken and extract face from bottom
 > <br/>
->> The thickness of the thicken feature should be the radius of the probe (3mm), we obtain the face that is touching the egg face, extract the face, and rename it as our toolpath
+>> The thickness of the "thicken" feature should be the radius of the probe (3mm), we obtain the bottom face that is touching the egg face, extract the face, and rename it as "EXTRACE01", it will be used to generate toolpath next step.
 <br/>
 <p align="center">
 <img src=https://github.com/Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/blob/main/image/2.4%20face%20offset.jpg width="800" >